cr3mov/writeups/intigriti0823-calculator/index.md

 #### The solution...
 - Should work on the latest version of Chrome and Firefox.
 - Should execute alert(document.domain).
-- Should leverage a cross site scripting vulnerability on this domain.
+- Should leverage a cross-site scripting vulnerability on this domain.
 - Shouldn't be self-XSS or related to MiTM attacks.
 - Should NOT use another challenge on the intigriti.io domain.
 - Should require no user interaction.